Jesuit Missions of Chiquitos: Church

 All of the churches consist of a wooden skeleton with columns, fixed in the ground, which provided stability to the building and supported the tile-covered roof.
 The adobe walls were placed directly on the ground, virtually independent of the wooden construction, and had no supporting role.
 Porticos and a large porch roof provided protection from the heavy tropical rains.
 The floor was covered in tiles which, like those of the roof, were produced in local tile works.
 The churches have a barn-like appearance, albeit of monumental size (width: 16–20 m, length: 50–60 m height: 10–14 m) with a capacity for more than 3,000 people, with a wide structure and distinctive low-hanging eaves.
 This style also is evident in the building method of native community houses.

 The construction of the church required a major effort by the community and employed hundreds of indigenous carpenters.
 Fr.
 José Cardiet described the process:

-All these buildings are made in a different way of those made in Europe: because the roof is built first and the walls afterwards.
+All of these buildings are made in a different way of those made in Europe: because the roof is built first and the walls afterwards.
 First large tree trunks are buried in the soil, these are worked by adz.
 Above these they place the beams and sills; and above these the trusses and locks, tins and roof; after that the foundations of stone are placed, and about 2 or 3 spans above the surface of the soil, and from here upwards they place the walls of adobe.
 The wooden trunks or pillars, which are called horcones, remain in the central part of the walls, carrying the complete weight of the roof and no weight on the walls.
 In the central naves and in the place where the wall will be placed, 9 feet deep holes are made, and with architectural machines they introduce the carved horcones in the form of columns.
 The 3 meters (9 feet) stay inside the soil and are not carved, and keep part of the trees roots for greater strength, and these parts are burned so they may resist the humidity.